AdebayoDare/Prediction-of-United-Kingdom-Road-Traffic-Accident/README.md

-# Prediction-of-United-Kingdom-Road-Traffic-Accident
-The project was aimed at advising UK government agencies about how to improve road safety and predict accidents.
-It also analyses the road traffic data for the year 2019. ##The files provided by the government are:
+ ##The files provided by the government are:

 -[Vehicle Data](#Vehicle Data)
 -[Accident Data](#Accident Data)
 -[Casuality Data](#Casuality Data)
-# Project Title

-A brief and catchy description of your project.
+# Prediction of United Kingdom Road Traffic Accident

+The project was aimed at advising UK government agencies about how to improve road safety and predict accidents.
+It also analyses the road traffic data for the year 2019.

 ## Table of Contents